Founding Artistic Director, Actor

 Katharine(they/she) was born and raised in Southern VT, growing up in Pawlet and attending the Long Trail School.
 During her six years at LTS, she was heavily involved in the Actors Anonymous theatre program, and it solidified her decision to pursue acting professionally.
 Katharine then moved to New York City where they attended one of the top professional acting institutes, the William Esper Studio.

 It has always been an ambition of hers to return home to VT and create art.
 In 2015, Katharine produced, wrote, directed, and acted in the short film, “Van Money”, in and around Manchester.
 Having this opportunity to make art, at a professional level, in their backyard (both figuratively and literally) urged her to think harder about melding her theatre background with home.
 This led Katharine to the idea of putting Shakespeare on, in the woods.

-Shakespeare in the Woods (SitW) is an outdoor Southern Vermont theatre festival that held its inaugural season during late summer 2019, hosted at Northshire Civic Center - Riley Rink at Hunter Park.
+Shakespeare in the Woods (SitW) is a radical outdoor SoVT theatre company that held its inaugural season during late summer 2019, hosted at Northshire Civic Center - Riley Rink at Hunter Park.

 Each production seeks to deliver a professional caliber celebration of classical text through an unconventional, modern, and socially aware lens, all while embracing Vermont’s natural offerings.
 The intention behind every production is to meet the natural landscape with respect, and to mindfully work in collaboration with nature versus imposing upon it.